 The Japanese government declared a nuclear state of emergency after the Fukushima 1 nuclear power plant experienced an explosion and the cooling system failed.
 Levels of radiation inside the plant were recorded at 1,000 times normal levels, and outside the plant are up to eight times more than statutory limits.
 Cooling systems also failed at Fukushima 2 nuclear power plant and a fire recorded at Onagawa nuclear power plant.
 The Fukushima plants are around 40 years old.
 Civilian evacuations have been organised within 12 miles of the Fukushima 1 plant, and two miles of the Fukishima 2 plant

 There are no recorded British casualities at present.
 The Japanese government has requested assistance from the UK, which may take the form of search and rescue teams or victim indentification efforts.
-The Disaster Emergency Committee has not declared an appeal open, as their Japanese partners have not requested one.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The Disaster Emergency Committee has not declared an appeal open, as their Japanese partners have not requested one.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.